Unions suspend Translink strike action

 A Translink bus strike due to begin on Tuesday has been suspended.

-All bus services, including Translink, Ulsterbus, Metro, Goldline and Glider services were due to be cancelled from 17-23 May.
+All bus services, including Translink, Ulsterbus, Metro, Goldline and Glider services had been due to be cancelled from 17-23 May.

 The unions, Unite and GMB, had predicted a "complete shutdown" of Northern Ireland's bus network.

-But on Monday afternoon, GMB said Translink had put forward a revised pay deal, while the unions prepare a ballot of their members.
+But on Monday afternoon, GMB said Translink had put forward a revised pay deal and industrial action has been suspended.

+The GMB and Unite unions are now preparing to ballot their members on the latest offer.

+Peter Macklin, GMB regional organiser, said: "After last ditch talks, Translink workers now have a revised pay offer.

-As a result industrial action has been suspended while GMB and Unite members vote on the offer.
+"As a gesture of goodwill, industrial action has been suspended until workers have voted on the new offer.
+If they accept it, the strikes would be cancelled completely.